Exiv2/exiv2/tests/README-TESTS.md

 abort_exit value: 1
 ```

-The General section only contains the `timeout` parameter, which is actually
+The **[General]** section only contains the optional timeout parameter (default 1.0).
-optional (when left out 1.0 is assumed).
-The timeout sets the maximum time in
-seconds for each command that is run before it is aborted.
-This allows for test
+The timeout is the maximum time in seconds for any command that to run before being aborted.
-driven development with tests that cause infinite loops or similar hangs in the
-test suite.
+Commands which loop or loop or hang will be aborted to enable for test driven development.

-The paths and variables sections define global variables for the system test
+The **[variables]** and **[paths]** sections define global values that are accessible to every
-suite, which every test case can read.
-Following the DRY principle, one can put
-common outputs of the tested binary in a variable, so that changing an error
-message does not result in an hour long update of the test suite.
-Both sections
-are merged together before being passed on to the test cases, thus they must not
-contain variables with the same name (doing so results in an error).

-While the values in the variables section are simply passed on to the test cases
-the paths section is special as its contents are interpreted as relative paths
+test script.
+Section **[variables]** enable you to define common output strings.
+For example an error message or value can be conveniently declared in the configuration
+and referenced by many test scripts.
+Section **[paths]** provides variables for scripts
+to know absolute paths without knowledge of the environment.
+The path variables are
-(with respect to the test suite's root) and are expanded to absolute paths
+interpreted relative to the test suite root and expanded to absolute paths for reference
+by test scripts.

+The variables in both section **[paths]** and **[variables]** are merged
-before being passed to the test cases.
-This can be used to inform each test case
+before being accessed by the test script.
+An error will be
-about the location of a built binary or a configuration file without having to
-rely on environment variables.
+reported if local or **[path]** or **[variables]** share the same name

-However, sometimes environment variables are very handy to implement variable
+However, sometimes environment variables are convenient to implement variable
-paths or platform differences (like different build directories or file
+paths or platform differences such as different build directories or file
-extensions).
+extensions.
 For this, the test suite supports the `ENV` and `ENV fallback`
 sections.
-In conjunction with the extended interpolation of the `ConfigParser`
+In conjunction with the extended interpolation of the ConfigParser
 module, these can be quite useful.
 Consider the following example:

 ```ini